 If your doctor tells you to stop using Voltaren or the expiry date has passed, ask your pharmacist what to do with any medicine

 Voltaren 25mg tablets are round, yellow, coated tablets marked "CG" on one side and "BZ" on the other side; blisters of 50.

 Voltaren 50mg tablets are round, pale brown, coated tablets marked "CG" on one side and "GT" on the other side; blisters of

 Voltaren suppositories are yellowish-white, torpedo shaped suppositories.
-The 100mg strength are in packs of 20 and the lower
+The 100mg strength is in packs of 20 and the lower

 strength suppositories are in packs of 10.